 The Books Must Balance

 For every dollar the government disburses it must receive a dollar.
 Disbursements and receipts must always equal.
 Simple.
 Keep this in mind whenever reading or hearing about government finances.

 When your legislators propose wonderful sounding programs (e.g. healthcare, museums, homeland security, or economic stimulus) they must tax, borrow, or inflate to get that money.

 Similarly, when they propose tax cuts without spending cuts, don’t let that fool you.
 They must borrow or inflate to make up the difference.

 But this system looks rather benign.
 Doesn’t the government put back into the economy every dollar it takes?

 A Flaw in the Model

 That last question exposes the flaw with the model I have presented here.
-The homogeneous entity that we refer to as “National Economy” simply does not exist.
-The economy actually exists as an interconnected, yet heterogeneous, collection of individual people and businesses.
+The homogenous entity that we refer to as “National Economy” simply does not exist.
+The economy actually exists of an interconnected, yet heterogeneous, collection on individual people and businesses.

-Transfer payments, acquisitions, and debt payments do not go to everyone equally.
-The government makes those disbursements to specific people or organizations—based on the whim of legislators, not the desires of market participants.
+Transfer payments, acquisitions, and debt payments to not go to everyone equally.
+The government makes those disbursements to specific people or organizations.

 Taxes, borrowing, and inflation do not come from individual people and businesses uniformly.
 Specific people or organizations pay taxes, lend money, or suffer from the effects of inflation.